dhiren-eng/POC-Dhiren/README.md

 In src the project code is divided into different folders i.e. Context, Pagination & Todos representing different modules of the project.

-The homepage shows the TodoList component which is documented in [TodoList](http://127.0.0.1:5500/client/docs/TodoList.html) component.
+The homepage shows the TodoList component.